maryamkarimi/map-reducer-python/Part1/readme.md

 `(hello 1.txt   1)`
 `(hello 1.txt   1)`
 `(hi 2.txt   1)`
-The reducer will recieve these pairs as input through STDIN and emit:
+The reducer will receive these pairs as input through STDIN and emit:
 `((hello 1.txt), 2)`
 `((hi 2.txt), 1)`